gvsmanikanth/BMC/aem-project/README.md

 From the bundle directory, run ``mvn -PautoInstallBundle clean install`` to build *just* the bundle and install to a CQ instance.

+## Installing the Uber Jar

+This project depends upon the AEM 6.3 UberJar which is not yet publicly released.
+You can download this from the Beta site and install it using this Maven command:

+    mvn install:install-file -Dfile=<filename> -DgroupId=com.adobe.aem -DartifactId=uber-jar -Dversion=6.3.0-summit -Dclassifier=apis -Dpackaging=jar

 ## Using with AEM Developer Tools for Eclipse

 To use this project with the AEM Developer Tools for Eclipse, import the generated Maven projects via the Import:Maven:Existing Maven Projects wizard.
-Then enable the Content Package facet on the _content_ project by right-clicking on the project, then select Configure, then Convert to Content Package...
-In the resulting dialog, select _src/main/content_ as the Content Sync Root.
+Then add them to a running Server.

 ## Using with VLT